dart-lang/site-www/src/tools/pub/cmd/pub-uploader.md

 'bob@example.com' is no longer an uploader for package 'transmogrify'.
 ```

 If a package has only one uploader, that uploader can't be removed.
-You may
+You can
 remove yourself as an uploader (as long as other uploaders are available),
-but you won't be able to re-add yourself again afterwards.
+but you can't re-add yourself again afterwards.

 By default, the package in the current working directory will have its
 uploaders modified.
 You can also pass the `--package` flag to choose a